iokinpardo/mem0-BTS-chrome-extension/README.md

 - **Per-domain capture rules:** Allow or block OpenMemory on specific domains and subdomains directly from the sidebar
 - **Dashboard build integration:** Production builds now bundle the dashboard script so the Memories and Settings tabs load correctly from the `dist/` package after `npm run build`
 - **Dashboard pagination controls:** Navigate large memory sets with page counters, accurate totals, and adjustable per-page views directly in the dashboard
-- **BTS-branded experience:** Lighter BTS styling with refreshed typography and logo treatment throughout the dashboard and sign-in popup
+- **BTS-branded experience:** Lighter BTS styling with refreshed typography and logo treatment throughout the dashboard, sidebar, and sign-in popup
 - **Bulk memory management:** Select multiple memories at once and remove them from BTS in a single action while staying synced with the cloud API

 ### Dashboard pagination controls